-Diabetes, especially when poorly controlled, can lead to neuropathy—a nerve disorder that can affect the feet, hands, and bladder.
-Excess glucose can inflame nerves and other tissues, which can cause nerve dysfunction, leading to burning, stinging, numbness, tingling, and even pain in severe cases.
+Diabetes, especially when poorly controlled, can lead to neuropathy, which refers to the general malfunctions or diseases of the nerve.
+Excess glucose can inflame nerves and other tissues, which can cause nerve dysfunction, leading to the sensations of burning, stinging, numbness, tingling, and pain (in severe cases).
 It is the neuropathy of the bladder, otherwise known as neurogenic bladder, that makes the bladder dysfunctions.
 When the cause of the neurogenic bladder is specifically diabetes, it can also be called diabetic bladder.

-The diabetic bladder can lead to urinary retention.
+The diabetic bladder can lead to urinary retention, which means the bladder cannot void completely.
 Diabetes has damaged the bladder nerves’ ability to signal when the bladder is full.
 Once the diabetic bladder develops to an advanced stage, bladder fullness is not sensed until the bladder if overfilled to two or three times its normal size.

 Paradoxically, excess glucose in the blood leads to excessive thirst and urination, which make people urinate more frequently because they drink more fluid.
 Once nerve damage sets in, the sensation to void is diminished, causing the bladder to overfill with urine.
 The overfilling stretches the muscle in the bladder, which can weaken it leading to decreased contractility.
-The bladder’s decreased ability to contract leads the incomplete emptying of urine since the bladder doesn’t have enough strength to expel all the fluids out.
+Because the bladder doesn’t have enough strength to expel all the urine out, some urine is retained in the bladder.
 Retained urine increases the risk of infections, which are more common in people with diabetes in the first place.

 Diabetes can cause external urethral sphincter dysfunction.
-The sphincter is a group of muscles that surrounds the urethra, keeping it shut so urine doesn’t leak out.
-Usually, when someone urinates, the sphincter muscles relax, and when the person is done, the muscles contract.
-But when the sphincter muscles’ control is damaged by diabetes, it could either result in urinary retention or urinary incontinence.
-Diabetes can also impair urethral smooth muscle relaxation, which also obstructs the flow of urine out of the body.
+The external urethral sphincters is a muscle that surrounds the urethra, keeping it shut so urine doesn’t leak out.
+Usually, when someone urinates, the external sphincter muscle relaxes, and when the person is done, the muscle contracts.
+But when the sphincter muscle’s control is damaged by diabetes, it can either fail to relax, causing urinary retention or fail to contract, causing the involuntary leakage of urine.
+Diabetes can also impair the relaxation of the internal urethral sphincter (urethral smooth muscle), which also affects the flow of urine out.

-The diabetic bladder can also be overactive: the damaged nerves of the bladder can send wrong signals that make the bladder squeeze and expel fluids without warning.
+The bladder can also become overactive: the damaged nerves can send wrong signals to the bladder, making it squeeze and expel fluids without warning.

 Common diabetic bladder symptoms: